 Unfortunately not - the idea of the project is to create fresh pairings between groups and music creators who have not met before.
 Prospective music creators and groups apply separately and we pair them especially for the project.

-Just email the project manager Sally Palmer at sally@makingmusic.org.uk with the correct link and she will add it to your application.
+Just email harriet@makingmusic.org.uk with the correct link and she will add it to your application.

 When you submit the online form you get a confirmation message on screen so you know that it has been submitted.
 If you do not see the message, there are probably errors on the form which have prevented it from being submitted.
 Have a look at the form again and you should be able to see notes as to what these errors are and how to fix them.
 If you are still unsure please get in touch with us to check we have received your application.

-In August, if your application is shortlisted we may ask you to provide a score you feel best illustrates your ability to write for groups.
-We might contact you after this, to invite you to interview on Friday 8 September or to discuss your application further.
+In October, if your application is shortlisted we may ask you to provide a score you feel best illustrates your ability to write for groups.
+We might contact you after this, to invite you to interview in November or to discuss your application further.

 Unfortunately, due to the high number of applicants we’re not able to contact everyone, so if you haven’t heard anything by the end of August, please consider your application unsuccessful.

-All interviews will take place on Friday 8 September via Zoom, we will not be able to offer you an interview at another time.
+All interviews will take place in November (exact date TBA) via Zoom, we will not be able to offer you an interview at another time.
 However, the option to hold the interview via telephone will be offered if Zoom is not possible.

 Your unavailability to attend the launch won’t affect your application.
 If you’re chosen it would be a shame not to meet you group at the launch, but we can arrange a separate meeting.